 Good News!
-Now we provide free shipping for XIAO RP2040 and Seeed Studio XIAO!
+Now we provide free shipping for XIAO RP2040, Seeed Studio XIAO, and XIAO SAMD21!

 Seeed Studio XIAO is a series of thumb-sized development boards powered by powerful and popular chips, such as SAMD21, RP2040, nRF52840, and ESP32C3.
 Its compact design makes it suitable for small and flexible wearable devices, IoT/TinyML AI applications, and Micro keyboard projects.
 In addition, all SMD components are placed on the same side of the board, so dLog UV & weather data on an SD card to train an Edge Impulse model.
 Then, run it to get informed of sun damage over BLE via an Android app.esigners can easily integrate XIAO into their own boards for rapid mass production.